 Mapping this region is a complex task to ensure the broadest use of the data for campaign participants and other stakeholders.
-Mapping will be accomplished through multibeam sonar and aerial lidar surveys, complemented by uncrewed
+Mapping will be accomplished through multibeam sonar and aerial lidar surveys, complemented by uncrewed systems and crowdsourced bathymetry involving traditional and non-traditional mapping assets.
+There are also instances where data have been collected but are not easily accessible to the public, and need to be added to repositories such as the National Centers for Environmental Information.
 How to get involved?

 Do you have mapping assets and data, ideas and technology, funding, or a network?
 Do you want to join the effort or learn more?
 Contact Meredith.Westington@noaa.gov, and let us know if you can contribute your mapping data here.
 Inventory pre-existing data and ingest them into centralized repositories seascape Alaska will.

-Encourage mapping of areas that are unexplored or underexplored

-Encourage multidisciplinary plans and technology innovation to maximize data collection for every survey mile by trained hydrographers and other personnel from government, academia, and private sector

-MAPPING THE SEAFLOOR
+Encourage mapping of areas that are unexplored or underexplored Encourage multidisciplinary plans and technology innovation to maximize data collection for every survey mile MAPPING THE SEAFLOOR